Orleton

 Orleton Womens’ Institute

-Contact: Ann Turtle (Secretary)
+Contact: Sue Turner (Secretary)

 President: Sue Copson

 We are a very active group of women who meet every 2nd Monday in the month in the Village Hall at 7.30pm.
-At these meetings, we have speakers who cover a wide range of subjects which this year has included medieval medicines, the SAS, patchwork and wine tasting.
+At these meetings, we have speakers who cover a wide range of subjects which has included medieval medicines, the SAS, patchwork and wine tasting.
 In addition, we have outings, interest days and craft workshops.

 There is always a warm welcome for new members and visitors to any of our meetings.!